harshitsrivastava1608/harshitsrivastava1608/README.md

 ### Hi there 👋

- ✨  **harshitsrivastava1608** ✨
+ ✨  **harshitsrivastava1608** ✨ <br>
-   Full Name : Harshit Srivastava
-   Designation: Software Engineer @ Gemini Solutions Pvt Ltd Gurugram , India

 - 🔭 I’m currently working on ....
-Mobile App Development Projects
+Mobile App Development (Kotlin/Flutter) & Full Stack Web (NodeJs/Angular) Development Projects
-- 🌱 I’m currently learning ....
-Android Development (Java/Kotlin) & Flutter Development (Dart)
 - 👯 I’m looking to collaborate on ....
-My previous projects or any application for mobiles.
+My previous projects or any application for mobile or web.
 - 💬 Ask me about ....
 Android Development if you are a beginner.
 - 📫 How to reach me: ...<a href="harshit.srivastava1608@gmail.com">Email</a> , www.linkedin.com/in/harshit-srivastava-1608
 - 😄 Pronouns: ...
 He/Him